 But what features of cognitive HR technology actually have the potential to transform the field?
 The study outlined three of them:

-a cognitive HR system receives and processes the information in a way that we can consider familiar.
-For example, it looks for specific patterns in an unstructured information to retrieve the most important data.
-Text, images, and audio are the patterns that can be analyzed.
+A cognitive HR system receives and processes the information in a way that we can consider familiar.
+For example, it looks for specific patterns in unstructured information to retrieve the most important data.
+Text, images, and audio are patterns that can be analyzed.
 An HR professional thus can use the system to evaluate hundreds of hours of recordings to determine key aspects based on the tone of speech, frequency of certain words, and so on.

 Every project processed by a cognitive HR system provides it with a lot of data.
 This data is added to the knowledge base, which is later used to learn the trends in the HR field.
 The employees of the company that utilizes a cognitive HR system can easily access this base and stay updated on the latest trends in the industry.

 A cognitive HR system is capable of performing a number of impressive functions when it comes to data analysis (and we know how HR struggles with data analytics).
 For example, it forms hypotheses, understands underlying concepts, and extracts main ideas.
-These capabilities will be of a great assistance to hiring managers who can use the system to compare the experience and other characteristics of different candidates and select the most qualified one.
+These capabilities will be of great assistance to hiring managers who can use the system to compare the experience and other characteristics of different candidates and select the most qualified one.
 This decision, of course, will be supported by some valid data.
 As the result, a hiring manager can focus on performing other tasks instead of sorting through hundreds of resumes and conducting interviews with every candidate.

 What Serious Challenges can be Better Addressed by a Cognitive HR System?

 According to the answers provided by the participants in the IBM study, there are five key challenges that can be either resolved or addressed in a more effective manner by cognitive computing.
-They are identified in the image below along with the percent of respondents who chose them.

 Given that every challenge impacts the overall HR performance of an organization in a profound way, it’s clear that cognitive HR systems can increase productivity and efficiency.